machine-programming/assignment-1/readme.md

 If all goes well, you’ll see your synthesizer solving the test cases one by one.
 The goal right now would be to make it faster.

-Make sure your synthesizer can pass all test cases within **10 minutes** (paralleled) on GradeScope.
+Make sure your synthesizer can pass all test cases within **10 minutes** on GradeScope.
 For reference, our solution takes about **30 seconds** to pass all test cases (sequentially) on a MacBook Pro with an Apple M1 Pro chip and Python 3.13.0:

 ```bash